Rivers throw 3 TD passes as Colts rally past Bengals 31-27

-INDIANAPOLIS (AP) — After falling behind by 21 points, the Indianapolis Colts needed the biggest regular-season comeback in franchise history.
-Philip Rivers was up to the task.
+INDIANAPOLIS (AP) — Philip Rivers never flinched with the Indianapolis Colts facing a 21-0 first-half deficit Sunday.

+He went back to work and joined MVP quarterbacks Bert Jones and Peyton Manning in the Indianapolis Colts’ record book.

-After trailing 21-0, Rivers rallied the Colts with three touchdown passes, including the go-ahead score on the first play of the fourth quarter, for a 31-27 victory over Cincinnati.
+Rivers responded by throwing three touchdown passes, including the 14-yard go-ahead scoring throw to Jack Doyle on the first play of the fourth quarter, leading the Indianapolis Colts to a 31-27 victory over Cincinnati to match the greatest regular-season comeback in franchise history.

-It equaled the largest comeback in the franchise’s regular-season history.
-None of the previous four came at home, and the last time Indianapolis (4-2) achieved the feat came in 2003 at Tampa Bay.
-Only a 28-point comeback in the 2013 playoffs against Kansas City was a larger margin.

-It’s the fifth time the Bengals (1-4-1) have blown a 21-point lead in franchise history, their second-worst all time.
+“I wasn’t feeling any panic,” Rivers said.
+“We’d only run about eight snaps, I think, offensively.
+So personally what I drew on was, it was early in the game and I drew on 2006 at Cincinnati, my first year starting.
+We were down 28-7 at the half and came came back and won kind of similarly.”

+Fourteen years later, Rivers found a way to do it again — marking the fifth time in Colts history and the first on the franchise’s home turf.
+Indy’s only larger comeback was a 28-point deficit against Kansas City in the 2013 playoffs.

+“It’s a tough one to swallow for sure,” Bengals coach Zac Taylor said.
+“Then again, we didn’t earn it.
+You’ve got to challenge the team.
+Everybody could have done one more thing.”

+Rivers was sensational: 29 of 44 with 371 yards and one interception.
+Once he got rolling, the Colts (4-2) kept scoring.

+Things sure didn’t start well for Indianapolis.
 The Bengals converted Doyle’s fumble on the second play of the game into a 2-yard touchdown run from Giovanni Bernard.
 After forcing a punt, Burrow plunged in for a 2-yard score on fourth down to make it 14-0.
-And when Joe Mixon added a 7-yard TD run on the first play of the second quarter, the Bengals led 21-0.
+And when Joe Mixon added a 7-yard TD run on the first play of the second quarter the Bengals looked like they might run away.

-Indy began its comeback when tight end Trey Burton took a direct snap and scored on a 1-yard run.
-And after Cincinnati added a 47-yard field goal, Philip Rivers cut the halftime deficit to 24-21 with a 10-yard TD pass to Burton and a 17-yarder to Zach Pascal with 15 seconds left.
+Instead, tight end Trey Burton took a direct snap and scored on a 1-yard run.
+After Cincinnati added a 47-yard field goal, Rivers threw TD passes of 10 yards to Burton and 17 yards to Zach Pascal with 15 seconds left in the half to make it 24-21. .

-Bullock’s 55-yard field goal late in the third quarter extended Cincinnati’s lead to 27-21.
-But Rivers answered with the scoring play to Doyle and the Bengals never receovered.

 WHAT A RELIEF